Pentaka/Pentaka/README.md

 - 🔭 I am currently dealing with my Master classes.
 - 🌱 I am currently learning deep learning.
-- 👯 I want to collaborate with other AI Developers 🤖 and Game Developers 🎮.
+- 👯 I want to collaborate with other AI Developers 🤖.
 - 🥅 My goals for 2024 are to establish a company related to my field 🏢 and create impactful projects in the world 🌎.
 - ⚡ Fun fact: I love playing computer games 🎮, watching movies 🎞️, playing volleyball 🏐, and doing research.